 Visual Communication is available to browse online.

-Visual Communication will publish three kinds of papers:
+Visual Communication will publish four kinds of papers:

 (2) Reflective papers by practitioners of visual communication which document current and emerging practices and trends in all areas of visual communication, whether from a critical perspective or with a view to exploring the expansion of the resources of visual communication and their uses (maximum 4000 words)